The Church Fathers … in a Greek Orthodox icon

 Nor were all the Patristic writers men, either.
 One of the greatest descriptions of pilgrimage we have at time is by Egregia, who travelled from Gaul (France), spending three years in Egypt, Palestine, Syria, and Asia Minor, describing the churches and the liturgies, and seeking out healing centres such as that of Saint Thecla in Isauria, an inland district in south-central Anatolia

 The rediscovery of Patristic texts and writings in the 15th and 16th centuries, following the exodus of Greek scholars with the fall of Byzantium is a major factor in understanding the Reformations, in particular the Anglican Reformation.
-And so, I conclude this part of our session this morning with the “Prayer of Saint Chrysostom” introduced to Anglicanism by Thomas Cranmer:
+And so, I conclude this part of our module this morning with the “Prayer of Saint Chrysostom” introduced to Anglicanism by Thomas Cranmer:

 “Almighty God, you have given us grace at this time with one accord to make our common supplication to you; and you have promised through your well-beloved Son that when two or three are gathered together in his Name you will be in the midst of them: Fulfil now, O Lord, our desires and petitions as may be best for us; granting us in this world knowledge of your truth, and in the age to come life everlasting.
 Amen.”